Too Little Too Late: Live performances and covers

 In late October 2007, Daniel Rossen of Grizzly Bear recorded a version of the song in honor of bandmate Ed Droste's 29th birthday.
 Musician Daniel Rossen, one of the two lead vocalists of the band Grizzly Bear, covered "Too Little Too Late" live in concert in February 2009.
 Bandmate Ed Droste's wanted Rossen to deliver the cover "very seriously, as if he really meant all those lyrics".
 Stereogum described Rossen's rendition as "great, dusty and hazy and hooky".
 Sam Willett of Consequence of Sound reviewed Rossen's version as "a killer cover" that has been arranged "into a simultaneously soothing and haunting collage of echoing harmonies and guitar textures."
 According to The Guardian music critic Jude Rogers, the cover was part of the band's effort to make their live performances more enjoyable to audiences "when you're a man in your late 20s who can't hide behind a persona."
-The company Wavegroup did a cover of the song for the game Karaoke Revolution Presents: American Idol Encore.

-This song was covered and used in Dance Dance Revolution Hottest Party by the artist Okokoro.
-The song as played in the game is much shorter and speeds up during the choruses.
-The song was also sampled by electronic music producer Daniel Lopatin on the third track of his studio album, Chuck Person's Eccojams Vol. 1, which seamlessly loops an excerpt of the song's hook.
+The song was sampled by electronic music producer Daniel Lopatin on the third track of his album Chuck Person's Eccojams Vol. 1.